peterkuria/comp-1709-data-viz/README.md

 The main reason we prefer Python/ R over Excel, for data visualisation is because, in the latter, Xls, data is not transferable.
 In python we use libraries like MatPlotLip and Pandas for DV.

+## Tools
+There are many opensource tools used for machine learning and data analysis.
+Some of the tools for data visualisation are Python or R.